-Employment impact has been estimated by considering the borrowers' activity because of the loan granted.
+Employment impact has been estimated by taking into account the borrowers' activity as a consequence of the loan granted.

-Direct employment is defined here as the number of FTEs(2) employed by the borrowers because of the loans granted.
+Direct employment is defined here as the number of FTEs(2) employed by the borrowers as a consequence of the loans granted.
 Employment is estimated based on data from official government statistics that indicate the average salary in each of the relevant economic sectors for enterprises with 250 employees or less, as well as the average percentage of personnel costs for SMEs in each sector.
 This percentage is used to estimate the total amount of CaixaBank's social portfolio used for personnel costs by the recipient companies based on the sectoral distribution of the loan pool.
 Once these total personnel costs have been calculated, this figure is divided by the average salary in each sector to calculate the estimated number of jobs created or maintained.